Posted: 09/04/2014 | September 4th, 2014

 Paris constantly reveals herself through solitary walks through her history, from the Place de la Concorde where Marie Antoinette, King Louis XVI, and countless others lost their heads, to the Tuileries Garden built to accompany its namesake palace that burned down in 1871.

 There is the Louvre, a centuries-old royal residence turned art museum; the ancient Sainte-Chapelle, home to stained glass windows dating to the 13th century; Notre-Dame, whose presence looms over the city’s historic center; the Jardin de Luxembourg; Montmartre; and the Eiffel Tower.
 The Latin Quarter, with its patchwork of winding streets that used to be home to working-class Parisians and artists, always seems to reveal something new.

-And, when my mind loses itself in history, my senses pull me back into the present.
-Sharply dressed Parisians I see make me reconsider my drab backpacker uniform of a t-shirt and jeans, and think, “I can do better.”
+And, while my mind loses itself in history, my senses pull me back into the present.
+Sharply dressed Parisians make me reconsider my drab backpacker uniform of a t-shirt and jeans.
 The smells from the patisseries turn me, a hater of desserts, into a lover of them.
 How can one deny such exquisitely glazed and decorated tarts?
-These visual treats are a delicious work of art.
+These are a delicious work of art.

 Although I love my home in NYC, the city’s hustle and bustle and dog-eat-dog mentality often clashes with the go-with-the-flow attitude I’ve learned from traveling.

 Here people stop to appreciate the little things in life — lunches that linger over wine, two-month vacations, picnics in the park, shops closing early, and daily market outings.